No More Smelly Bins: Tips to Deodorize Your Garbage

 It’s easy for the liquid to mix with your other trash and marinate into something that smells repulsive.

-Even worse, it could attract flies or other insects, which can lead to maggots in your trash can.
+Even worse, it could attract flies or other insects, leading to maggots in your trash can.

 Similarly, during warmer temperatures, the sun beating down on a black plastic garbage can starts to cook the trash inside.
 This can soften any leftover food or animal waste, causing it to stick to the inside of the trash can.

-In either case, it’s critical to thoroughly clean the garbage can to remove any lingering odors.
+In either case, thoroughly cleaning garbage cans is a critical first step to remove any lingering odors.

 We’ll need sufficient water pressure to remove scraps or caked-on garbage stuck on the surface.
 A pressure washer is ideal, but a garden hose will work if the nozzle has a ‘jet’ setting.